Shrimp and Rice

 Recipe Tips

-2. Avoid overcooking your shrimp.
+2. Try not to over-cook your shrimp.
 This might seem like a no-brainer, but it can happen in the blink of an eye, even with no direct heat.
 Stay by the stove and remove the lid on your pan as soon as you see that pink shrimpy color start to come out.

 3. Keep the heat in your pan for shrimp-cooking.
 After switching off your burner, quickly transfer your shrimp to your cooked rice to help keep the steam in the pan.
 The residual heat from simmering the rice will help to cook the shrimp in just a few minutes.
 Once pink and opaque, they’re ready!